deanyweany/react-component-library/README.md

 # React Component Library

+Hey guys, my name is Dean and i'm a full-stack developer.

+Welcome to my component library.
+Please check out the code and let me know if there are any issues.

 This project skeleton was created to help people get started with creating their own React component library using:
 - [Rollup](https://github.com/rollup/rollup)
 - [Sass](https://sass-lang.com/)